-For more information on how to remove administrative rights for teams download our latest white paper, The CISO’s Guide to Managing Risk for Privileged Access & Credentials in Windows Environments
+For more information on how to remove administrative rights for teams download our latest white paper, The CISO’s Guide to Managing Risk for Privileged Access & Credentials in Windows Environments get it now

 So, technically speaking, why do developers need administrative rights?